Fr3nchT0uch/AY-3-8913_to_AY-3-8910_Adapter/README.md

 - note: pay attention to the insertion direction of the AY-3-8910 on the adapter.

 - **WARNING**: do not use this model if you want to replace the **TWO** AY-3-8913s on your Mockingboard because you will not be able to close the Apple II cover!
 Use the other designs instead!

+## Audio Output:

+Each PCD design has an **Audio Output** (pins) for direct connection to the AY-3-8910/YM2149 without using the Mockingboard amplification part.
+This allows for much better quality with a line level output.